 WILL CBOBS STAFF BE TESTED FOR COVID-19?

-Any CBOBS Staff member who works with students will need to b tested for COVID-19 at least once every 14 days.
-Additionally, instructors, prior to beginning an expedition, are tested within 72 hours prior to course start.
+Any unvaccinated CBOBS Staff member who works with students will b tested for COVID-19 at least once every 14 days.
+Additionally, for expeditions, unvaccinated instructors, are tested within 72 hours prior to course start.

 WHAT WILL YOU DO IF A STUDENT EXHIBITS SIGNS OF COVID-19?